 Labels should be visible enough that they won't be overlooked but not too loud that they ruin the aesthetic of the space.
 Our favorite balance of the two is a black label with white legible writing (opt for all caps because it is easier to read).
 Also, make sure to choose a label and text size that isn't too small but doesn't overpower the bin or basket.

 Cohesive labels are part of what puts that finishing touch on every NEAT space.
 They should always be the same size, shape and color within the same space.
 This will help create cohesion, even if all of your bins and baskets don't match.

 Our organizing needs are always changing so make sure you choose labels that are easy to alter.
 Adhesive labels that tear are a mess to remove.
 Go for labels that can be repositioned and won't leave residue.
 You'll also want to be thoughtful when choosing label terms.
 Don't be too specific.
 If you opt for "salty snacks" over "chips", you'll find that your system will work better over time as the items you store fluctuate.

 After years of testing countless labels, stickers, markers and holders, we designed a few products of our own to fill gaps in the market.
 We've included them in our list of favorite labeling products below.

 -Label Holders - One of a kind label holder that can be attached to almost any bin or basket.
 Comes in black, brass and gray.

 -Repositionable Labels - Move these labels around or remove them completely with no residue left behind.
 Shop Pantry, Closet & Mudroom, Spice or Blank label sets.

 -Paint Markers - All our favorite white markers for labeling.
 Choose chalkboard markers if you want to be able to wipe them clean with water.
 Use an alcohol pad for paint markers.

 -Custom Labels - Not a fan of your handwriting?
-Order customs to match our label sets and fill in the gaps.
+Connect with your local NEAT owner for labels that are made to match our label sets and fill in the gaps.

 the NEAT team